Applicants must hold or obtain the following minimum qualifications before the Faculty will give consideration to admission:

 Note: In exceptional circumstances, individuals who do not meet formal academic requirements but who have significant life achievements may be considered for admission to some graduate programs.
 The candidate must provide the relevant graduate program with evidence demonstrating a potential to undertake successfully the proposed program of studies.
 Such candidates are advised to make early contact with the graduate program.
 In all such cases, the decision whether or not to admit rests with the Dean of the Faculty of Graduate Studies.

-e) By taking the Academic version of the Pearson Test of English (PTE) and obtaining a score of at least 59*.
+e) By taking the Academic version of the Pearson Test of English (PTE) and obtaining a minimum score of 59*.

 *Some programs require scores higher than the Faculty of Graduate Studies minima.
+Some programs may not accept the ACC program or certain tests listed above.
 See program listings for specific details.

 The department or graduate program may waive the English proficiency-testing requirement in certain circumstances, such as the possession of a baccalaureate degree or its academic equivalent from a recognized institution in which the language of instruction is English.
 Contact the graduate program to which you plan to apply for further information.